Welcome to the Information Architecture Gateway!

 What is Information Architecture?

-Information architecture can be defined as organizing, structuring, and labeling content to support findability and usability.
+Information architecture can be defined as organizing, structuring, and labeling content to support findability, accessibility and usability.

 For example, on a website or database, an effective information architecture makes content easier to find and easier to use.